lmc-eu/spirit-design-system/packages/web/CONTRIBUTING.md

 - `% yarn test` for test package (lint, format, unit testing, types)
 - `% yarn test:unit` for unit tests

-### SASS Unit Testing
+### Sass Unit Testing

-We use [sass-true][sass-true] for unit testing of our SASS components.
+We use [sass-true][sass-true] for unit testing of our Sass components.
 The tests are located in `src/scss/components/<ComponentName>/__tests__` and are named `<ComponentName>.test.scss`.
 The tests are run as a part of the Jest testing suite.
-Our primary focus is on testing mixins and functions as they are the most complex parts of our SASS components.
+Our primary focus is on testing mixins and functions as they are the most complex parts of our Sass components.

 ## Migrating Your Components to Spirit